arjunhm/Zomato-Analysis/README.md

 - Sort
 - Order

-The requested data will be formatted into a DataFrame and stored in zomato_data.csv Reading the .csv file from the program after writing into it leads to an error.
+The requested data will be formatted into a DataFrame and stored in zomato_data.csv.

+Reading the .csv file from the program after writing into it leads to an error.
 Just open the .csv file, save it, exit it and run the program again.